vaultchem/molvault/README.md

 The default regression model is support vector regression `"SVR"`, passed in the `--regtype` option.
 To change to XGBoost, use `"XGB"`.
 As an output you will first get the hyperparameters of the best model.
 If needed you can change the hyperparameter grid in the `regress_utils.py` file.

-Next, predictions on the same points using the sklearn model and its FHE counterpart will be printed as well as their Pearson correlation coefficient.
-Also the error and Pearson correlation with the true values will be printed for the FHE model.
-Finally the model is saved in the `deploy` folder.
+Predictions on the same points using the sklearn model and its FHE counterpart will be printed as well as their Pearson correlation coefficient.
+Also the error and Pearson correlation  compared to the true values will be printed for the FHE model.
+Finally, the model is saved in the `deploy` folder.
 You may change the folder name using the `--deploy` option.

 ## Tutorial